browserengineering/book/book/forms.md

 The point is that editing the input has to change either the `value` attribute or the text area content.
-So let\'s change our browser to do that, soliciting input on the command line and then updating the elements to reflect the new <content:%5Bfn>::Why solicit text input on the command line?
-Because GUI text input is hard; see the last exercise, marked \"hard\", which adds just a simple version GUI text input.\]
+So let\'s change our browser to do that, soliciting input on the command line and then updating the elements to reflect the new content:^[GUI text input is hard, which is why I'm soliciting input on the command line.
+See the last exercise.]

 ``` {.python}
 new_text = input("Enter new text: ")